FullFact/.github/.github/ISSUE_TEMPLATE/research_question.md

 ### Resarch Question(s)
 <!--
   Ask an explicit research question.
-If there's more than one closely related questions, make it a list.
+Only make it a list of questions if they are best answered together.

   Consider the scope of the question: too broad a question may need a lot of effort to answer thoroughly, but too narrow may